Hyperinflation in the Weimar Republic: Inflation immediately after the First World War

 From August 1921, the president of the Reichsbank, Rudolf Havenstein, began a strategy of buying foreign currency with marks at any price, without any regard for inflation, and it only increased the speed of the collapse in value of the mark.
 German officials claimed this was in order to make cash payments owed to the Allies using foreign currency.
 British and French experts stated that this was in an effort to ruin the German currency and, as well as escaping the need for budgetary reform, avoid paying reparations altogether, a claim supported by Reich Chancellery records showing that delaying the currency and budgetary reform that could have addressed hyperinflation was seen as advantageous.
 Whilst ruinous to the economy and politically destabilising, hyperinflation had advantageous aspects for the German government as, although the war reparations were not listed in paper currency, domestic debts owed from the war were listed, meaning that inflation greatly reduced this debt relative to revenues.

 In the first half of 1922, the mark stabilized at about 320 marks per dollar.
 International conferences were held.
-One, in June 1922, was organized by US investment banker J. P. Morgan, Jr. The meetings produced no workable solution, and inflation erupted into hyperinflation, the mark falling to 7,400 marks per US dollar by December 1922.
+One, in June 1922, was organized by US investment banker J. P. Morgan, Jr. The meetings produced no workable solution.
+Further, the well-respected recent head of the Reich Ministry for Reconstruction and then-present German foreign minister Walther Rathenau was assassinated 22 June 1922, causing widespread national distress and protest.

+Inflation erupted into hyperinflation, the mark falling to 7,400 marks per US dollar by December 1922.
 The cost-of-living index was 41 in June 1922 and 685 in December, a nearly 17-fold increase.

-After Germany failed for the thirty-fourth time in thirty-six months to pay an instalment of in-kind reparations of coal, in January 1923 French and Belgian troops occupied the Ruhr valley, Germany's main industrial region.
+After Germany failed for the thirty-fourth time in thirty-six months to pay an installment of in-kind reparations of coal, in January 1923 French and Belgian troops occupied the Ruhr valley, Germany's main industrial region.
 900 million gold marks of reparations were ultimately secured this way.